-Side effects are registered in the MASTER folder in the DBCG CRF database.
+Side effects related to STUDY MEDICATION are registered in the MASTER folder in the DBCG CRF database.

 An Adverse Drug Reaction (ADR) is defined as any response to a medical product, that is noxious and/or unexpected, related to any dose.